 Lightford bio

-Former U.S. Secretary of Education Arne Duncan hailed the senator’s landmark education reform law, Senate Bill 7, as “a national model” which aimed at boosting student performance through accountability for schools, administrators, and teachers.
+Former U.S. Secretary of Education Arne Duncan hailed the Senator’s landmark education reform law, Senate Bill 7, as “a national model” which aimed at boosting student performance through accountability for schools, administrators, and teachers.
 The legislation, approved in 2011, was the most significant education reform in 30 years, with hope to ensure every child in Illinois public schools has a quality teacher.
-Senator Lightford also sponsored Senate Bill 100, which was created to address the issue of Black students being expelled disproportionally more than their peers.
-The bill created a set of criteria that mandates that all other appropriate interventions have been exhausted and that out-of-school suspensions longer than three days, expulsions, and disciplinary removals to alternative schools are reserved for situations when a student’s presence is a safety threat or substantial disruption to the learning environment.
-It took effect in 2016.
+Leader Lightford also sponsored Senate Bill 100, which was created to address the issue of Black students being expelled disproportionally more than their peers.
+Effective 2016, the bill created a set of criteria that mandates that all other appropriate interventions have been exhausted and that out-of-school suspensions longer than three days, expulsions and disciplinary removals to alternative schools are reserved for situations when a student’s presence is a safety threat or substantial disruption to the learning environment.

 List of accolades